-The majority of positions require no experience or awards (approximately 60 percent), while the remaining positions require a two-year degree or certificate, or higher (approximately 40 percent).
-Approximately 44 percent of healthcare support workers (43.9 percent) have no college-level training; the remaining 56 percent have some college or higher education award.
-Big Bend Community College and Wenatchee Valley College are the primary college level healthcare educational institutions in the north central WDA.
+The majority of positions require no experience or awards (approximately 60 percent), while the remaining positions require a two-year degree or certificate, or (approximately 40 higher Approximately 44 percent of healthcare support workers (43.9 percent) have no college-level training; the remaining 56 percent have some college or higher education award.
+Big Bend Community College and Wenatchee Valley College are the primary college level healthcare educational institutions in the North Central WDA.